brenordv/azure-eventhub-reader/readme.md

 - **badgerVerbose**: if true, will let badger print a bunch of logs.
 - **dumpOnlyMessageData**: if true, when dumping a message to disk, will only write the message content (and skip writing all the other message details)
 - **env**: name that will be appended to the badger directory.
 This means keeping messages from development, qa, production, etc. separate.
+- **outboundFolder**: every file in this folder will be sent to eventhub as a single message.
+- **outboundFolderSent**: after sending each message, by default, the associated file will be moved to this directory
+- **dontMoveSentFiles**: if true, will not move the file after sending it as message.